dhis2/dhis2-docs/src/developer/web-api/data-validation.md

 > checks with _element_ in the name use `checks=*element*`.
 Like full names
 > such patterns can be used in a comma-separated list and be mixed with full
 > names as well.
 Duplicates will be eliminated.
+> Also a check can be given by its code.
+A code consists of the first letters
+> of each word in the name as upper case letter.
+> For example, `orgunits_invalid_geometry` has the code `OIG`.

 Similar to the summary a set of names of the currently performed and the already completed details checks can be obtained using: